xiaoxu123195/atm/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-This is a Go reimplementation of the original [ai-tools-manager](https://github.com/1e0n/ai-tools-manager) project by 1e0n.

 ## 📮 Contact